kunalkpuri/aws-cloud-native-mobile-app/README.md

    npm run build
    ```

-5. Deploy the frontend to AWS S3:
+5. Choose one of the following deployment strategies for the frontend:

+a.
+S3 Deployment: Deploy the built frontend code to an S3 bucket.
+This strategy allows you to host the frontend as a static website using S3.
+Use the following command to deploy the frontend to AWS S3:

    ```bash
    aws s3 sync build/ s3://<your-s3-bucket-name>
    ```

-   Replace *`<your-s3-bucket-name>`* with the name of the S3 bucket you created during the backend setup.
+  Replace <your-s3-bucket-name> with the name of the S3 bucket you created during the backend setup.

+b.
+Elastic Beanstalk Deployment: Deploy the built frontend code to an Elastic Beanstalk environment.
+This strategy allows you to take advantage of the managed infrastructure and scaling capabilities provided by Elastic Beanstalk.
+Follow the Elastic Beanstalk documentation to create an environment and deploy your frontend code.

+c.
+AWS Amplify Deployment: Deploy the frontend code using AWS Amplify.
+AWS Amplify provides a simplified deployment workflow for frontend applications and integrates seamlessly with other AWS services.
+Follow the AWS Amplify documentation to set up an Amplify project and deploy your frontend.

-6. Once the deployment is complete, you can access the deployed frontend by visiting the configured domain or the S3 bucket URL.
+6. Once the deployment is complete, you can access the deployed frontend by visiting the configured domain or the corresponding endpoint provided by the chosen deployment strategy.

 ## Deployment